 There is no minimum service requirement for services performed at Shirrell Beauty in San Jose.

-For weddings and events within 15 miles of San Jose, there is a minimum service requirement of $200 in order to book your event and in order for us to travel to you.
-At our discretion, we can choose to travel to you if your event is $150-$199, for an out-of-studio fee of $15 per stylist, plus any applicable parking fees.
+For weddings and events within 15 miles of San Jose, there is a minimum service requirement of $300 in order to book your event and in order for us to travel to you.
+At our discretion, we can choose to travel to you if you do not meet the min, for an out-of-studio fee of $25 per stylist, plus any applicable parking fees.

 Driving Distance of 16-60 miles